ArcadeAI/ArcadeGPT/README.md

 - Node.js 18.x or later
 - pnpm (recommended) or another package manager
-- An Arcade AI account with API access
+- An Arcade account with API access

 ## Installation